Tharunz/StudyMate-by-Napstablook-Syndicate/README.md

 4. install requirements.txt [pip install -r requirements.txt]
 5. Run using streamlit - [ streamlit run app.py ]

-You will be needing an HuggingFace access token and should login to HuggingFace in the terminal before using running the app. login to HuggingFace by typing 'huggingface-cli login' in the terminal.
+You will be needing a HuggingFace access token and should login to HuggingFace in the terminal before using running the app. login to HuggingFace by typing 'huggingface-cli login' in the terminal.